venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 ### Use Case 2: Create a Custom Select Box using Data from Backend

-In Use Case 2, my goal is to create a select box by populating all the manufacturers' names in the dropdown menu selections.
+In Use Case 2, the goal is to create a select box by presenting all the existing manufacturers from the database in the dropdown menu selections.

 * <h4>app.py</h4>
 <p>In the Flask server, query the database and generate a full unique list of manufacturers' names and return as a JSON object to make it available for jQuery to get the information: </p>